xp44mm/Notebook/F#/Chapter 15 Files, Directories, and Streams/The Stream Type(fs).md

 parser.TrimWhiteSpace = true
 ```

-(Other overloads of the constructor take a `Stream` or a `TextReader` object.) `Next`, you need a loop that processes the file one line at a time until the `EndOfData` property returns `True`; the `ReadFields` method reads the next record (that is, the next line of text) and splits it into fields:
+(Other overloads of the constructor take a `Stream` or a `TextReader` object.)
+Next, you need a loop that processes the file one line at a time until the `EndOfData` property returns `True`; the `ReadFields` method reads the next record (that is, the next line of text) and splits it into fields:

 ``` FSharp
 while not <| parser.EndOfData do